tiancilliers/openbench/README.md

 OpenBench then scales the relative ranking of all models in a way that minimizes the change of existing models when new benchmarks are added.
 While slightly arbitrary, this allows the use of the BenchScore as a performance number that should not change as new, higher-performing, models are added.
 The vision for this is that retailers can use this database to provide accurate and stable performance estimates to their customers.

 ### TLDR
-* The ratio between scores of different models is as accurate as possible
+* The ratio between scores of different models is as accurate as possible.
-* The absolute scores change as little as possible when new benchmarks are added
+* The absolute scores change as little as possible when new benchmarks are added.

 ## How to use
 Access the OpenBench rankings [here](https://tiancilliers.github.io/openbench).